History of Amherst Youth Basketball

 - 2019-2020: The August 7th, 2019 edition of the Amherst Bee published an extensive article on the first two inductees into the AYB Board Hall of Fame: Brad Tichenor and Bill Casey.
 Congratulations to two great gentlemen!

 - 2019-2020: The board inducts Bob Barnhart, Bob Harper, and Rich Hooper into the AYB Hall of Fame.
 Hooper and Harper are recognized as the founders of AYB, with assistance from Barnhart, who served as the first President of AYB.
+The Amherst Bee published an article covering this induction on February 26th, 2020.

 - 2019-2020: The AYB travel teams are outfitted with reversible uniforms distinct from the house league uniforms, including shooting shirts and gym bags.